 CalRecycle continues to promote rubber paving applications, such as RAC overlays and rubber chip seals, which have successfully resulted in the continued increase of RAC projects statewide.
 Research has played a key role in CalRecycle's efforts to increase rubber paving applications.
-These research efforts include investigation into the use of rubberized recycled asphalt pavement (RAP), into new RAC pavement, the effectiveness of warm mix additives to rubber pavements, life cycle cost analysis, and the development of rubber overlay and chip seal performance models.
+This includes investigation into the use of rubberized recycled asphalt pavement (RAP) in new RAC pavement, the effectiveness of warm mix additives to rubber pavements, life cycle cost analysis, and the development of rubber overlay and chip seal performance models.